• About

 • freshly ground black pepper

-• 100ml single cream we use Elmlea to reduce the calories
+• 100 ml (½ cup) single cream (I use Elmlea to reduce the calories!)

 • 1 egg yolk

-• handful flat-leaf parsley chopped to garnish
+• a handful of flat leaf parsley chopped, to garnish

 Instructions